-(movements anticipated to be generated by the use; (d) allows for convenient radius of 12 metres; and (b) a minimum turning access to key on-site features by pedestrians, circle radius of 8 metres. (cyclists and motor vehicles; and (e) in the Rural zone, avoids AO6.3 Internal roads are imperviously sealed and N/A R6.3 Not Applicable Internal roads are not proposed in respect of the proposed development. environmental degradation. drained, apart from those for an Energy and infrastructure activity or Rural activity. development.
+(b) a minimum turning circle radius of 8 metres.
+AO6.3 N/A R6.3 Not Applicable Internal roads are imperviously sealed and drained, apart from those for an Energy and infrastructure activity or Rural activity.
+Internal roads are not proposed in respect of the proposed development.
 AO6.4 N/A R6.4 Not Applicable Speed control devices are installed along all internal roads, apart from those for an Energy and infrastructure activity or Rural activity, in accordance with Complete Streets.
 Internal roads are not proposed in respect of the proposed development.
 AO6.5 N/A R6.5 Not Applicable Internal roads, apart from those for an Energy and infrastructure activity or Rural activity, are illuminated in accordance with AS 4282 (as amended) - Control of Obtrusive effects of outdoor lighting.
 Internal roads are not proposed in respect of the proposed development.
-AO6.6 N/A R6.6 Not Applicable Where involving an accommodation activity, internal roads facilitate unobstructed access to Development for an accommodation activity is not proposed.
+AO6.6 N/A R6.6 Not Applicable Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles.
+Development for an accommodation activity is not proposed.